 If you’re named as the executor in someone’s will, you may need to probate the will.
 Probate is a legal procedure that confirms the will is legally valid.
-Learn how to apply for probate.
+Here, we walk you step-by-step through applying for probate.

 For most applications: basically, paperwork.
 Various documents — including the original will — are filed with a probate registry.
 The probate registry is the official keeper of probate documents and records filed for the Supreme Court of BC.